Some affiliate links are provided below. Learn more.

 Once your dowels are securely attached, tie a piece of jute twine around the top dowels to create a hanging rope:

 And that’s it!
 Your DIY vintage poster frames are done!

 Here are some additional pictures of my finished frames, displayed in a gallery wall.
-Excuse the large plastic hooks – I unfortunately can’t go drilling holes into walls in a rental.
+Excuse the large plastic hooks.
+As much as I’d like to, I can’t go drilling holes in a rental property.